First, what is Mediation?

 What does it cost?

-My rate is $350.00 per hour.
-I block out mediations in 2 hour blocks of time and request $700.00 to be paid upfront.
+My rate is $400.00 per hour.
+I block out mediations in 2-hour blocks of time and request $800.00 to be paid upfront.
 If we go over the 2 hours, you will be invoiced.
 Typically, the parties split these fees.
 However, there have been times when the spouse who has a higher income pays in full or a greater percentage.

 We are ready to book!
 What next?

-Please click here to book your first 2 hour slot.
+Please click here to book your first 2-hour slot.
+Please be sure to put your partner’s name and e-mail in the notes section there.
 From there, I will send you and your partner an Agreement to Mediate.

 I look forward to working with you.